Tanzeel-inline/OpenStack-MultiNode-Cloud-Deployment/README.md

 # OpenStack-MultiNode-Cloud-Deployment
-Deployed a multi node (a controller node and a compute node) Openstack cloud
+Deployed a multi node (a controller node and a compute node) Openstack cloud in VMWare machines using Devstack.